sigmonsays/sigmonsays.github.io/src/content/post/docker-is-not.md

 They removed their manifesto and are already focusing on building more poor quality software to get the market share

+They market that docker images are "like git" but this is far from the truth.
+The project provides no features what so ever that git does.
+Adopting the terminology push and pull almost seems like a clever marketing decision.
+So me how to branch an image or show a unified diff that someone can merge into their "repo" if you even had some a thing.

 **Project is ignoring bugs and critical performance issues**